 - They issue a final certificate once the building works have been completed and deemed satisfactory.

-Why should I use a private certifier instead of council?
+Why should I use a private certifier vs council?

 - Private certifiers assist you with all aspects of your application.

 - Private certifiers are fast in getting approvals through if there aren’t any planning issues.